 If a transcript won’t do, ask for a copy of your return from your tax preparer if you used one.
 Otherwise, you can get a copy of your return by completing and sending to IRS Form 4506.
 IRS charge a fee for tax return copies.

-How can I find an IRS Taxpayer Assistance Center?
+How can I find an IRS Taxpayer Assistance / Help Center?

 IRS have centers located throughout the country.
 IRS website has directions on how to find the center nearest to you.